Plus, our favorite mocktails for dry times

 If you’re pregnant, the answer is straight-forward: Alcohol is a teratogen, which means it can cross the placenta and cause harm—and the risks are real.
 Excessive alcohol consumption can cause fetal alcohol spectrum disorder.
 But what about just a little bit?
 There’s no clear threshold that is guaranteed safe, so your best bet is to abstain.

 But what about if you’re trying to conceive?
 It’s clear that excessive drinking is detrimental to egg and sperm quality.
 As for lower amounts, it’s really hard to nail down how alcohol affects fertility because of “confounding” factors.
 Are drinkers more likely to smoke?
 Less likely to be stressed?
-More like to have frequent intercourse?
+More likely to have frequent intercourse?
 And then there are questions about the consumption itself: A glass of wine vs a tequila shot?
 Seven drinks in a night vs one every day of the week?
 So many questions, but there’s more evidence that minimal to moderate levels of alcohol are likely more harmful to fertility than neutral or helpful.

 That said, we know that a fertility journey can be longer and harder than expected, and sometimes you might want a drink.
 If a glass of wine eases the sting of a BFN (big fat negative), don’t feel guilty.
 The occasional drink—especially during the first two weeks of your cycle (before ovulation)—isn’t the end of the world.